mazzyrob/launchdarkly/README.md

 4. Change the Variation setting for the "Pricing Tier 3" flag from false to true (blue diamond).
 5. Click "Review and Save"
 6. Log back into the app as that user and refresh the page.
 The third pricing tier should now be visible.

+Now you have created a default rule and an exception for an individual user - nice!!!

+Any questions or comments, please reach out to me directly - roberto.pantoja@yahoo.com